 The Land-use Planner is an open-access tool that helps provide the information stakeholders need to understand and participate in land-use planning decisions.
-It was developed by the EU REDD Facility to support land-use planning initiatives in partner countries.
+It was developed by the European Forest Institute to support land-use planning initiatives in partner countries.

 The Land-use Planner makes it easy to analyse and compare land-use scenarios in rural areas.
 It provides better understanding of economic, social and environmental aspects, including employment, food security, carbon sequestration and biodiversity conservation.